What is Age Discrimination?

 What is the Age Discrimination in Employment Act?

 For example, under the law employers cannot refuse to hire job applicants because they are over the age of 40.
 They also cannot deny a promotion or other employment benefits to a current employee because of their age.

 The ADEA covers employees who work for companies with more than 20 employees.
 It prohibits age discrimination against employees who are 40 or older.
 State and local laws also protect younger workers from age discrimination.

 What are examples of age discrimination?

-More subtle examples of age discrimination, such as pressuring an older employee to retire or denying training to an older employee because they are close to retirement age can also violate the law.
+There are also more subtle examples of age discrimination.
+For example, pressuring an older employee to retire or denying training to an older employee because they are close to retirement age can also violate the law.

-For more examples of age discrimination, visit our age discrimination in the workplace page.
+For more examples of age discrimination, visit our guide to age discrimination in the workplace.

 What age is age discrimination?